circlefin/malachite/specs/english/README.md

 However, the reception of such messages from a peer indicates that the peer may lagging behind in the protocol, and need to be caught up.

-> The consensus implementation in CometBFT only handle `Precommit` messages
-> from the previous height (`h' = h - 1`) for feeding the `LastCommit` vote set,
-> during the first  round step of  round `0` of height `h`.

 To catchup a peer that is behind in the protocol (previous heights) it would be enough to provide the peer with the `Proposal` for the decided value `v` and a `2f + 1` threshold of `Precommit` messages of the decision round for `id(v)`.
-These messages, forming a decision certificate, should be stored for a given number of previous heights.
+These messages, forming a _decision certificate_, should be stored for a given number of previous heights.

 #### Future heights